PavanKB/arvato_customer_segmentation/README.md

   interactivity=interactivity, compiler=compiler, result=result)
 ```
 We forced all columns to be of type str and checked the unique values for columns
 18 and 19 in azdias and customer.
 Turns out there are X, XX.
-We shall force them to be NA?
+We shall force them to be NA

+For the columns that are binary as per meta data - turn them to 0, 1
 Also there is `OST_WEST_KZ` O,W

+Look for mixed types.

 1. NA Clean Up
 1. Drop the non-diverse columns.